jonathanyeung/jonathanyeung.github.io/vault/characters.formation.md

 ### Pictophonetic

-The character is composed of at least two components and one of them provide an indication of the prnunciation while the rest provide an indication of the meaning, such as 按 (to push), where the 安 component indicates that the character is pronunced like "an" but its meaning has something to do with the hand 扌.
+The character is composed of at least two components and one of them provide an indication of the pronunciation while the rest provide an indication of the meaning, such as 按 (to push), where the 安 component indicates that the character is pronounced like "an" but its meaning has something to do with the hand 扌.

 ### Other